TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 7) Install the NMI Runtime Plugin on Node2 and restart Node2 (Node1 can continue to run)
 8) Now login to the NMI of Node2 and click on the Virtual Things Tile in the dashboard.
 You will see the exact same screen as before with a tiny difference: The "V-Things List" is now under the category for Node2!
-9) Click on the V-Things List and create a new Virtual Sensor.
-Since we have not turned on the KPIs for Node2, installed any other plugin or Turned "UseRandomDeviceID" off, the sensor will be quite empty.
+9) Click on the V-Things List and create a new Virtual Sensor for any KPI you want.